robjhyndman/weird/README.md

 <img src="man/figures/README-of-boxplot3-2.png" style="width:100.0%" />

-The latter two plots show possible outliers in black (again, defined as points outside the 99% HDR).
+The latter two plots show possible outliers in black (again, defined as points outside the 99% HDR which have surprisal probability less than 0.0005).

 ## Scoring functions